-Section 5.1.4: Use ASHRAE Standard 169, Table B-1, "U.S. Climate Zones by State and County," Table A-5, "Canada Stations and Climate Zones," and Table A-6, "International Stations and Climate Zones," to determine the assigned climate zone and, where required, the assigned climate zone letter.
-If there are recorded historical climatic data available for a construction site, they may be used to determine compliance if approved by the building official.
-The information is also included in 90.1 Annex 1 contains the relevant abstracts from ASHRAE Standard 169.
+Section 5.1.4: Use ASHRAE Standard 169, Table B-1, "U.S. Climate Zones by State and County," Table A-5, "Canada Stations and Climate Zones," and Table A-6, "International Stations and Climate Zones," to

 1. Project address is listed in the Project Information section of the Contact Information tab of the Compliance Form.
 Use the reported zip code to determine the county. confir